Just what is a sandwich anyway?

 The Hot Dog Corollary

-On our Sandwich Time quiz, the most controversial answer by far has been the inclusion of a Hot Dog.
+On the Sporcle Sandwich Time quiz, the most controversial answer by far has been the inclusion of a Hot Dog.
 Indeed, the halls of Sporcle HQ have long been abuzz with the turmoil its inclusion has caused.
 After prolonged discussion we’ve decided that the Hot Dog deserves to stay.
 We’ve boiled down the controversy to the argument that the hot dog enclosure is merely one piece of bread.
 However, closer study has revealed that while the two halves of the bread are connected, they are still quite easily discernible as separate halves.
 On the other hand, a taco or similar item only has one side that is wrapped around all of the ingredients.
 Additionally, a hot dog meets sandwich requirements on nearly every other count.

 What did we really learn here?
+Do we know what is a sandwich?

 In some ways, the one thing we learn time and time again on Sporcle is that there is quite possibly no topic that you can’t broach without controversy.
 Sandwiches, just like any other trivia, can’t just be contained in a simple box, and we’re probably all better for it.

 So really, ‘What is a sandwich?’
-Maybe the answer lies in the eye of the eater.
+Maybe the answer lies in the eye (er…mouth) of the eater.
 Can ‘sandwich’ be an open-ended word, free to grant the title upon any dish that seems to share the soul of the sandwich?
 Or must we protect the name of sandwiches everywhere from the corrupting power of pseudo-sandwiches?
 We leave that question up to you.
 While you’re thinking, you may want to grab something to eat.